20i

 When dealing with calls to action (CTAs) that are a simple button, this is easier to do.

-But, what about something more complicated like a form that requires a large number of fields?
+But what about something more complicated like a form that requires many fields?

 In this case, you can simply break the form down over multiple pages.
 We can see this type of thinking in action all over the web.
 One example is Google’s sign in page: